 - Kimberly Battiste, Local Coordinator Special Olympics Georgia-Cobb (770) 528-2583

-The Therapeutic Recreation provides recreational & leisure educational opportunities for persons with intellectual disabilities.
-The goals are to increase socialization skills, community awareness, emotional and physical well being, and to learn new leisure skills through participation in structured recreation activities that are safe and fun.
+The Therapeutic Recreation unit provides recreational & leisure educational opportunities for persons with intellectual disabilities.
+Our goals are to increase socialization skills, promote community awareness, emotional and physical well being, and for participants to learn new leisure skills through participation in structured recreation activities that are safe and fun!

 Opportunities are available to special populations including, but not limited to, individuals with:

 - Developmental Disabilities